1988 Summer Olympics: Cost

 According to The Oxford Olympics Study data is not available to establish the cost of the Seoul 1988 Summer Olympics.
+The cost of the stadium was 491 billion won, approximately US$354 million.

 Sports

 The 1988 Summer Olympics featured 23 different sports encompassing 31 disciplines, and medals were awarded in 237 events.
 In the list below, the number of events in each discipline is noted in parentheses.